 The most common anniversary email is the birthday email, which you can send either the day, week, or month of your customer’s birthday.

-Birthday emails are a great way to show your customers you’re thinking of them around their special day, just as a family member or friend would reach out.
-And they’re effective.
+Birthday emails are a great way to show your customers you care about them around their special day, just as a family member or friend would reach out.

-This email using a template from sustainable cashmere clothing brand Naadam is a splendid example of a birthday email—it’s short, simple, straight-to-the-point, and includes an exclusive birthday offer for 15 percent off.
+This email from sustainable cashmere clothing brand Naadam is a great example of a birthday email—it’s short, simple, straight-to-the-point, and includes an exclusive birthday offer for 15% off.